25 Amazing Things To Do In Lake Louise

 Mush On a Dog Sled Team

-Kingmik Dog Sled Tours runs dog sledding adventures at Lake Louise.
-We’ve done this four separate times, and it’s always an amazing experience!
+Kingmik Dog Sled Tours runs dog sledding adventures around Lake Louise.
+We’ve done this four separate times in different areas around the world, and it’s always an amazing experience!
 I particularly love how quiet the ride is, with only the sound of the dog team’s steps against the snow.

 Enjoy the Ice Bar

-During December and January, the Fairmont set up an outdoor bar made completely of ice.
+During December through March, the Fairmont set up an outdoor bar made completely of ice.
 It’s a great place to enjoy a hot toddy and enjoy the fire with endless views.
 This ice bar is typically serviced throughout the winter and closes in mid March/early April.

 Take an Authentic Horse Sleigh Ride

-In the wintertime, you might not be able to take to the trails on horseback, but you can ride on a horse-drawn sleigh.
-There aren’t many places you can still ride on a real sleigh through a winter wonderland.
+In the wintertime, you might not be able to take to the trails on horseback, but you can ride on a horse-drawn sleigh around the lake.
+There aren’t many places you can still ride on a real sleigh through a winter wonderland, but Lake Louise is one of them.
 The ride is about an hour long and moves along the lakeside trail to the end of the Lake.

 The sleigh rides start around mid-December, just in time for Christmas in Banff, and run until mid-April, but it’s all weather-dependent.
 Lake Louise largely sits in the shade during the winter months, and it’s typically well below freezing, so come prepared and dress warm.